Pricing and Hedging Strategies for Cross-Currency Equity Protection Swaps: Pricing and Hedging of Cross-Currency Basket EPSs

-We will now examine the case of a cross-currency effective EPS on aggregated returns.
-As usual, $\Np$ is the nominal value in the domestic currency of the holder's portfolio of domestic and foreign assets and also the notional principal of an EPS under study.
+It is natural to expect that holders of superannuation accounts will focus on the value of their foreign holdings expressed in the domestic currency and pooled with their domestic holdings.
+Therefore, after discussing separate EPSs protecting against either domestic or foreign losses, we move on to examination of the case of a cross-currency basket EPS, which refers to aggregated returns of a basket of equity indices.
+As usual, $\Np$ is the nominal value in the domestic currency of the holder's portfolio of domestic and foreign assets and also the domestic notional principal of a cross-currency basket EPS.